Hugh Kearney: Personal life

-Kearney's daughter is Martha Kearney, a presenter of Radio 4's The World at One and Today programmes.
+Kearney's daughter is Martha Kearney, a former presenter of Radio 4's The World at One and Today programmes.
 Kearney's son is Hugh Kearney, a high school history teacher.
+His other son Peter lives in sheltered housing in Bury St Edmunds.

 In the media

-In 2006, Kearney reminisced with his daughter about life amongst the development of Sussex University, in a BBC Radio Four series charting the post-war history of higher education.
+In 2006, Kearney reminisced with his daughter about life during the early development of Sussex University, in a BBC Radio 4 series charting the post-war history of higher education.